energietransitie/twomes-backoffice-configuration/manuals/README.md

 # Manuals

-The [Twomes Manual Server](https://github.com/energietransitie/twomes-manual-server) is an open souce solution that serves the twomes manuals.
+The [NeedForHeat Manual Server](https://github.com/energietransitie/needforheat-manual-server) is an open souce solution that serves the NeedForHeat manuals.

 Follow the steps in the [deploying section of the main README](../README.md#deploying) to create the stack on Portainer, using the compose path and environment variables below.